The Atiyah-Bott formula and connectivity in chiral Koszul duality: Abstract

 \section{Abstract}

-We prove a family of results regarding connectivity in the theory of chiral Koszul duality.
-This provides new examples of Koszul duality being an equivalence, even when the base category is not pro-nilpotent in the sense of~\cite{francis_chiral_2011}.
-Based on ideas sketched in~\cite{gaitsgory_contractibility_2011}, we show that these results also offer a simpler alternative to one of the two main steps in the proof of the Atiyah-Bott formula given in~\cite{gaitsgory_weils_2014} and~\cite{gaitsgory_atiyah-bott_2015}.
+The $\otimesstar$-monoidal structure on the category of sheaves on the $\Ran$ space is not pro-nilpotent in the sense of~\cite{francis_chiral_2011}.
+However, under some connectivity assumptions, we prove that Koszul duality induces an equivalence of categories and that this equivalence behaves nicely with respect to Verdier duality on the $\Ran$ space and integrating along the $\Ran$ space, i.e. taking factorization homology.
+Based on ideas sketched in~\cite{gaitsgory_contractibility_2012}, we show that these results also offer a simpler alternative to one of the two main steps in the proof of the Atiyah-Bott formula given in~\cite{gaitsgory_weils_2014} and~\cite{gaitsgory_atiyah-bott_2015}.